|Three legends:||1. Wien Walls||2. The Kidnapped Boy||3. refusing Czar army|

 about Jewish Family Names

-Our research is not based on this references.
+Note: Our research is not based on the references of that website.

 In September 2000, a Danish folk named Olsen Terkel sent webmaster interesting information about the popularity of the name Terkel in Denmark.